-Oil products
+Oil Products

-The Oil Products segment produces, markets and sells high-quality oil products and related services for road transportation, non-road uses, aviation and marine sectors, as well as products for the oil and petrochemical industries.
+The Oil Products segment produces, markets and sells high-quality oil products and related services for the road transportation, heavy machinery, agriculture, aviation and marine sectors, as well as products for the oil and petrochemical industries.

-The product range includes diesel fuel, gasoline aviation and marine fuels, light and heavy fuel clis, gasoline components, and special fuels such as small engine gasoline, solvents, liquid gases and bitumens.
+The product range includes diesel, gasoline, aviation, and marine fuels, light and heavy fuel oils, gasoline components, and special fuels such as small-engine gasoline, solvents, liquid gases and bitumens.
 Neste's oil products are refined in Neste's refinery in Porvoo, Finland.
-Our crude oil refining capacity is ca. 10 million tons per year, producing ca. 12 million tons of products.
+Our crude oil refining capacity is ca. 10 million tons per year.

-In 2023, we purchased oil products from 84 suppliers, including natural gas and industrial gas suppliers.
-Our crude oil and fossil feedstock sources in 2023 were Norway (8.3 mil tons), USA (1.1 mil tons), UK (0.8 mil tons), and other countries (1.5 mil tons).
+In 2024, we purchased oil products from 103 suppliers, including natural gas and industrial gas suppliers.
+Our major crude oil and fossil raw material sources were Norway (7.2 Mt), UK (1.1 Mt), USA (0.8 Mt), and other countries (2.3 Mt).